11 Kinky Sex Movies That Will Shock You

 Body horror with teenagers, animals, and cannibalism

 Many people became familiar with Julie Ducourneau’s work after the latest Cannes Film Festival, where Titane (2021), to the surprise of many, won the Palme d'Or.
-The main character - who exterminates humans and copulates with machines - seems to be a reincarnation from Blade Runner and Cronenberg's early filmography.
-Things get even more interesting when you get to Ducourneau's debut movie Raw - a feminist body horror about a young vegetarian girl’s first year at veterinary school.
+The main character — who exterminates humans and has compulsive sex with machines — seems to be a reincarnation from Blade Runner and Cronenberg's early filmography.
+Things get even more interesting when you get to Ducourneau’s debut movie Raw — a feminist body horror about a young vegetarian girl’s first year at veterinary school.
 After the initiation ceremony for the newbies, older students force her and each of her classmates to eat a piece of raw rabbit kidney.
 The heroine discovers an insatiable craving for raw meat, both animal and human.
 Ducourneau weaves together the themes of a girl's traumatic coming-of-age, sexual awakening, body dysmorphia, and cannibalism, using animal lust for blood as an allegory for rebellion.
 It’s a riot of the body after living by someone else's rules and obeying to them.

 “Piercing” (2018), directed by Nicolas Pesce

 Where Ryu Murakami turns into a black BDSM comedy